 Deduct Your Fee From Your Refund

-Customer Service and Ease of Use
+TaxAct Customer Service & Ease of Use

-TaxAct offers account and technical support through email, chat, and phone in all its products as well as a huge knowledgebase that provides answers to frequently asked questions.
+TaxAct allows easy import of tax forms, such as 1099s, W-2s, and 1099-NECs.
+It also offers account and technical support through email, chat, and phone in all its products, as well as a huge knowledge base that provides answers to frequently asked questions.

 Perhaps the most useful addition to TaxAct’s support offering is Xpert Help, which provides unlimited screen-sharing access to a tax expert.
 Help is available on-demand, and in some states, you can schedule a call with one of TaxAct’s CPAs, enrolled agents, or other tax specialists.

 TaxAct User Reviews

 There are limited TaxAct reviews online.
 Users appreciate the ease of use in filing tax returns and the variety of helpful tools such as the tax calculator.
 Reviewers also praised the accuracy and maximum refund guarantees.

 TaxAct’s biggest drawbacks are its limited audit support and that its price includes only one tax return.
 Other users found that the fees for filing state returns are on the pricier side.
 The terrible reviews on SiteJabber that are referenced below most frequently mention poor customer services and federal return issues from the prior year.